thomazeau/jgrecipes/docs/PeachPie.md

 20230806: Use 750ml fresh peaches + mango cubes.
 Sourdough pastry for the first time.
 No starch.
 20220529: Use 750ml frozen peaches, sour cream pastry.
-20200802: Reduce flour from 1/2c to 1/4c.
+20200802: Reduce flour from ½c to ¼c.
 Use less than 5 cups of frozen, drained peaches.
 Overflowed just a little bit.
 20190310: Sour-cream pastry.
 Drain frozen peaches before mixing.
 20180913: Martha's pastry.
 20mn @ 425F, 35mn @ 350F.
 Enough mix for 4 tarts in silicone moulds.
 20171008: Second pie.
 Make Martha's pastry with Crisco.